aholachek/redux-usage-report/README.md

 ```
 You can peruse the `unused` object to see which parts of state might (possibly, not necessarily) be redundant for that part of the app.

+This can also be used to create a stubdata object for Redux integration tests as demoed in [this test](./__tests__/generateReduxReportTest.js)

-Definitely don't use in production!
+Definitely don't use this library in production!

 ## Disclaimer

-This was built for a specific use case and doesn't handle a multitude of edge cases.
+There are a bunch of edge cases that are not handled particularly well at the moment...